 A Human-Made Water Crisis

 To make matters worse, the public water supply in Flint has led to complicated health threats among the youth.
-There were several cases of elevated blood lead levels in Flint's children, endangering the health of the young population.
-Needless to say, if the city's water system remains mismanaged and untreated, a lot of other health problems will emerge in the next years.
+Several cases of elevated blood lead levels in Flint's children have endangered the health of the young population.
+If the city's water system remains mismanaged and untreated, many other health problems will emerge in the next years.

 The Root Cause of the Flint Water Crisis